 We are also hosting conference lectures that will bring together scholars on specific themes.
 It is our hope to provide the work of prominent scholars who will contribute their knowledge and perspectives.
 Lively conversation, debate, and collaboration are the hallmarks of these events.

-Focus Lectures – Scholars lecturing on prominent scholars.
+Focus Lectures – Scholars lecturing on interesting issues.

 New Voices – New and interesting scholars.